 It most commonly affects men, but women can also experience OSA.
-Approximately one in four experience OSA at some point in their lives, while 40% of adults over age 40 snore on a regular basis.
+Approximately one in four experience OSA at some point in their lives, while 40 percent of adults over age 40 snore on a regular basis.
 If left untreated, OSA can increase your risk of general health complications such as stroke, high blood pressure, diabetes, headaches, migraines, and poor memory.

 For more serious cases of OSA, Dr. Kelly can refer you to sleep disorder specialists who can implement CPAP (continuous positive airway pressure) therapy.
-CPAP therapy generates airflow through a mask that you wear over your mouth and nose.
+CPAP therapy continuously generates airflow through a mask that you wear over your mouth and nose.
 It allows patients to breathe properly and consistently throughout the night.